joshcampitelli/covid-insights/README.md

 # Description

-This project was created for the Kinaxis Full-Stack devleper challenge.
+This project was created for the Kinaxis Full-Stack devleper take home project.
 The application is a data visualization tool for some interesting COVID facts.

+* The data under `test-data/api-data.json` is an example of the data & format returned by the AWS Lambda
 ## Project Setup

 Run the following commands in the project directory: